 Will my transcript order be processed?

 Yes.
-Transcript orders are processed within 3-4 business days after being received.
+Transcript orders are being processed.

 Has my transcript from another college been received?